Ordos City: Kangbashi New Area

+A large, sparsely inhabited urban real estate development has been constructed 25 km from Dongsheng District.
+Intended to house a million people, it originally remained mostly uninhabited.
+Intended to have 300,000 residents by 2010, government figures stated it had 28,000 by that year.
+Several speculative publications, including an illustrated feature series by Al Jazeera's Melissa Chan in 2009, have depicted the city as a "ghost city."
+However, Wade Shepard, writing in Forbes in 2017, pointed out that this term was initially applied in 2009 when the city was only five years old with a population of 30,000.
+And that the population had surged to 153,000 and with housing prices rising by 50% since 2015, it became increasingly challenging to label it as such, and out of the 40,000 apartments built since 2004, only 500 remained on the market.

 Ordos Museum

-In 2011, a 49,400-square-meter museum, entitled Ordos Museum (鄂尔多斯博物馆), was opened in Kangbashi.
+In 2011, a 41,000-square-feet museum, entitled Ordos Museum (鄂尔多斯博物馆), was opened in Kangbashi.
 The museum, designed by China-based architectural practice MAD Studio, focuses upon the history of the Ordos area, as well as on the culture and traditions of Inner Mongolia.

 Transportation

 Travel within Ordos City is primarily made by car or bus, using the city's network roads.
 Two tolled expressways, the G18 Rongcheng–Wuhai Expressway and the G65 Baotou–Maoming Expressway, provide connections with other towns and cities including Dongsheng.

 In 2016, the Ordos railway station in the city opened.
 The station is on the Beijing-Baotou railway, the Hohhot-Ordos high-speed railway line, and the Baotou-West railway.
 High speed trains to the provincial capital of Hohhot are run on a daily basis.
 As well as slower speed trains directly to and from Beijing West railway station.

 Ordos Ejin Horo International Airport is located in Ejin Horo Banner.